 Students making objections will be expected to defend their argument.
 If the judge requests opposing counsel to respond, they may do so.
+When an objection is raised and the counsel speaking cannot answer it, any member at the counsel table can answer it.

 Objections, responses and explanations shall be made to the presiding judge only (not opposing counsel).
 Frivolous objections are discouraged and may reduce marks for performance.
 Traditional evidentiary objections (hearsay, leading, relevance etc.) are permissible as long as they do not interfere with a fulsome mock trial experience.
 The judge has the right to limit or forbid objections if they are being used in a manner that interferes with learning objectives.
 Objections will stop the clock (See 10, below).
 For more on objections, see 7.14 - Rules for Objections, below.